Red spider mites

-These tiny, sap-sucking pests may be only 0.5mm long but they can wreak havoc in a greenhouse or on houseplants indoors.
-For most of the year they are a pale green colour with two dark spots on their back; it’s only in autumn and winter that they turn orange-red.
-They thrive in hot, dry conditions so life in the greenhouse, or a centrally-heated home, suits them just fine.
-If the temperature stays above 12 celsius, they can breed all year round.
+The most common spider mite in the UK is red, also known as the two-spotted mite.
+For most of the year, they are a pale green colour with two dark spots on their back, but in autumn and winter they turn orange-red and may be spotted in cracks in windowsills and in our homes, as they look for places to hibernate.
+Spider mites thrive in hot, dry conditions so life in the greenhouse or a centrally-heated home suits them perfectly.
+If the temperature stays above 12ºC, red spider mites can breed all year round.

-Find it on
+Find spider mite on